Asifadam93/XamWeather/README.md

 # XamWeather

-Using Xamarin cross-platform
+Using Xamarin cross-platform.

-Powered by openweathermap api
+Powered by openweathermap api.